 Improper brewing is the most common mistake resulting in an unpleasant cup of coffee.

 Here are a few tips to making a good one:

 • Freshly roasted coffee

 • A burr grinder (we do not recommend blade grinders, as they produce uneven grounds)

 • Proper coffee to water ratio (1 to 16)

 • Oxidized coffee filters (we do not recommend brown filters, as they taint the flavors of coffee)

 Without relationships, we would not be in business.
-Our relationships include those at origin, those who roast, test, and package the coffee, those who serve the coffee and those who drink our coffee.
+Our relationships include those at origin who grow & care for the coffee plants, those who roast, test, and package the coffee, those who serve the coffee and those who drink our coffee.
 These are the people who make it possible for us to produce the product we offer.
 The love we have for coffee and being able to share this with you is what it's all about.